SamOBrienOlinger/PP4/README.md

 ### **Testing**
- - This website works on screens sizes of minimum width 320px up to desktops.
+ - This website works on screens sizes of minimum width 320px.
 I wanted it to work for smaller screen-sizes such as mobiles but media queries for screens of maximimum wiadth 320px this will have to be carried uot in the future.

  - __Validator Testing__